Eliav2/react-xarrows/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/Eliav2/react-xarrows/blob/master/src/index.tsx)

-<b>pro tip</b> - after signing into gitpod got to [IDE preferences](https://gitpod.io/preferences) and change default editor from theia to vscode!
+<b>pro tip</b> - after signing into Gitpod go to [IDE preferences](https://gitpod.io/preferences) and change default editor from theia to vscode!

 this will set up environment that will clone react-xarrow master,and will link the code from the src to the examples, and will start examples,with typescript watch process that will recompile when any change is made.\